 LG B9 vs LG B8 processor

-Our only complaints with the B8 last year were the middling HD upscaling and occasional video noise in dark scenes – but it's unlikely you'll see as much of that in the B9.
+Our only complaints with the B8 last year were the middling HD upscaling and occasional video noise in dark scenes – especially frustrating given OLED's reputation for deep blacks and dark scene control.
+These problems persist, in comparison with the new C and E Series models, though they're still minor issues.

 LG B9 vs LG B8 specs and design